|Program Sponsor:||CSU International Programs|

 Students participating in the Studio Art program take courses the CSU Study Center as well as at the Accademia di Belle Arti di Firenze and the Scuola del Nudo.
 The program begins with a required 5 credit Preparatory Language Program (PLP), offering students Italian language instruction at the beginning, intermediate or advanced levels.
 Participants are introduced to the culture of Florence and to contemporary Italian society through lectures during the PLP.

 All Studio Art students will be required to take a portfolio to Florence to provide samples of their art work.
 Students should provide at the best sample images of their art, as well as a variety of works (paintings, drawings, sculptures, mixed media, etc.).
 It is recommended that students have at least 10 to 15 images, either printed out or in digital/photograph format.
-During the PLP, the images will be reviewed by the Studio Art Program Coordinator, and then they will be handed in and evaluated by the Accademia professors at the time of the entrance exam.

 For more information about the academic program, students may refer to the CSU IP Academic Bulletin for the previous year.
 Note that course offerings are subject to change and may not be offered during the year of intended study.
 To access course information, including syllabi, visit the IP Florence Center website here.